Curator’s statement

 Places to stay:

 Travel tip: Bartering in the markets is a way of life in Marrakech; feel free to start low and meet in the middle.
-Scarves and layers are desired for desert conditions, and be mindful of the manner of dress in the locations you are visiting, which range wildly based on the cultural context of each.
+Scarves and layers are needed for desert conditions.
+Be aware of how you dress in the places you are visiting, which can be very different depending on the culture of each place.

 Panama City, Panama

-A Canal runs through it; Panama seamlessly connects the Atlantic and Pacific in one of the world's most famous trade routes.
+A canal runs through it; Panama seamlessly connects the Atlantic and Pacific on one of the world's most famous trade routes.
 A moderate tropical climate beckons with palms and friendly locals.

 From the vibrant cityscapes of Panama City to the lush rainforests of Boquete, golden sand beaches, like Playa Las Lajas, and Pacific waves, combined with the Spanish Colonial charm of historical architecture, weave an inviting mosaic for visitors.